Deep Vein Thrombosis Symptoms, Causes and Treatment

 - Oral Contraceptives

 Treatment of Deep Vein Thrombosis

-Prescription compression stockings are a common preventative measure as are range of motion exercises, treating underlying blood disorders and vein therapy for Chronic Venous Insufficiency.
-An experienced vein specialist can discuss all treatment options with you after proper diagnosis from a Full Vein Exam and Duplex Ultrasound.
+Prescription compression stockings are a common DVT preventative measure as are range of motion exercises, treating underlying blood disorders and vein therapy for Chronic Venous Insufficiency.
+An experienced vein doctor can discuss all treatment options with you after proper diagnosis following a full vein exam and duplex ultrasound.

-At Advanced Vein Institute of Arizona we understand that DVT is a serious medical issue and should be tended to immediately.
-In addition, both Varicose and Spider Veins should be fully diagnosed in order to rule out any larger, more complex issues like Chronic Venous Insufficiency (CVI) or Deep Vein Thrombosis (DVT).
-A full exam and Duplex Ultrasound will enable us to properly diagnose and recommend treatment based on the specifics of your situation.
+At Advanced Vein Institute of Arizona, we understand that DVT is a serious medical issue and should be tended to immediately.
+In addition, varicose veins should be fully diagnosed in order to rule out any larger, more complex issues like Chronic Venous Insufficiency (CVI) or Deep Vein Thrombosis (DVT).
+A full exam and duplex ultrasound will enable us to properly diagnose and recommend treatment based on the specifics of your situation.